Resources > Articles

 “We should!
 I bet that’s why sales are soft this month!”

-Suddenly everyone is giving you that desperate “Can we build it?” look.
-This is when some relevant data can help avoid debate and objectively explain why Super Cool Feature should not be a priority.
+Suddenly, everyone gives you that desperate “Can we build it?” look.
+This is when some relevant data can help avoid debate and objectively explain why the Super Cool Feature should not be a priority.

 Author